Kurocado-Studio/styleguide/Writerside/topics/starter-topic.md

 **Out of Scope:**

-- Support for languages and frameworks not currently used within Kurocado Studio.
+- Support for languages and frameworks not currently used within Epic Stack.

 **Constraints:**